andmaziarz/pvd/Data Processing/03-DataProcessing.md

 ## Data Joining

-1. To combine separate datasets, you can some powerful techniques available in pandas.
+1. To combine separate datasets, you can use some powerful techniques available in pandas.
 One of them is the merge() function you can use anytime you want functionality similar to a database’s join operations.

 1. The pandas merge() function allows you to combine two DataFrames, based on common columns or indexes.